What is Keratoconus?

 Keratoconus is a progressive ectasia or thinning of the cornea, which is accompanied by an increase in the curvature of the cornea, making it irregular and steep.
 The internal bonds linking the different layers of the cornea are weakened, due to genetic or inflammatory conditions.
 It is often associated with allergy of the eye and increased eye rubbing.

-The cornea is mapped with the help of a specialized machine called Topography- which basically helps provide an idea of the contour of the cornea.
-This gives a highly precise point-to-point data on the curvature and thickness at different points on each cornea.
+The cornea is mapped with the help of a specialized machine called Topography, which basically helps provide an idea of the contour and shape of the cornea, with highly precise point to point data on the curvature and thickness and different points on each cornea.

 Dr. Kareeshma did her thesis on Keratoconus and has worked for 3 years in this area.